-Big, sprawling Buenos Aires, the capital of Argentina, is cosmopolitan, called the Paris of the South, and yet retains a neighborhood feel in the barrios.
-Sightseeing, nightlife, including the sensual tango, is a must in this sophisticated city.
+Big, sprawling Buenos Aires, the capital of Argentina, is called the Paris of the South.
+It's cosmopolitan and yet retains a neighborhood feel in the barrios.
+Sightseeing and nightlife—including the sensual tango dance—is a must in this sophisticated city.

 The most pleasant weather in Buenos Aires is in the fall, which is between March and May.
 The busiest tourist season is between December and February, which is summer in the southern hemisphere.
 If you want to catch a glimpse of the beautiful jacaranda trees of Buenos Aires, plan your visit in October or November.

 San Carlos de Bariloche, commonly known as Bariloche, is a prime, all-season destination in Argentina's Patagonia.
 Summer sailing on Lake Nahuel Huapi on the Argentina-Chile border and skiing around European-style mountain chalets make Bariloche a favorite vacation spot.